Last Updated: March 14, 2022

 Location Information.
 By using our services, you acknowledge that we may collect information about your location.
 With your consent, we may also collect information about your precise location using methods that include GPS, wireless networks, cell towers, Wi-Fi access points, and other sensors, such as gyroscopes, accelerometers, and compasses.
 If you are a Pi Node –meaning you run the desktop software of Pi Node downloadable from link https://node.minepi.com/ – your IP address is public.

 Log Information.
 We also collect log information when you use our website.
 That information includes, among other things:

 We also use Google Analytics to help us offer you an optimized user experience.
 You can find more information about Google Analytics’ use of your personal data here: https://policies.google.com/privacy?hl=en

 Information we will never collect.
-We will never ask you to share your private keys or wallet seed.
-Never trust anyone or any site that asks you to enter your private keys or wallet seed.
+We will never ask you to share your private keys or wallet passphrases.
+The wallet passphrases will be entered into the Pi Wallet interface locally on your phone to unlock your wallet, and will never leave your phone or come to our servers.
+Never trust anyone or any site that asks you to give your private keys or wallet passphrases.